 Woo Brews – Unveiling the Epic Experiment

 My favorite formats are Draft and Elder Dragon Highlander / Commander.
 I haven't really played any other formats since the 2012 State Championship.
-I've made probably dozens of commander decks over the years, but a few years ago started working on a project to make small number of commander decks that I was really happy with.
-I decided to make five mono-color EDH decks, one for each color.
-My focus when designing these decks is not to make the most powerful deck, but one which acts as a sort of cohesive "whole" -- where each card fits with every other card in the deck, and where playing with it feels like you're playing with something that is well-crafted, with a lot of time put into it.
-I'm also not making competitive decks -- while the power level of several of these decks is relatively high, that's not my primary goal.
-I also avoid playing certain cards or certain strategies that I view as "unfun" or liable to get a lot of negative attention.
-Some of these decks also lack expensive cards that I don't have.
-I've ordered the decks based on how mature they are.
+I've made probably dozens of commander decks over the years, but a few years ago started working on a project to make small number of commander decks that I was really happy with: five mono-color decks, one for each color.
+I want each deck to fit together as a cohesive "whole" -- where each card fits with every other card in the deck, and where playing with it feels like you're playing with something that is well-crafted and has a cohesive gameplan, with no extraneous parts.

 Kami of the Crescent Moon

 One of my favorite-designed decks of all time is Owling Mine, due to how strange and unlike any other deck it is like.
 It was a deck so odd that it led to one of the "worst" cards ever printed -- One With Nothing -- getting played at Pro Tour Honolulu.
-While I can't quite replicate the deck in EDH, I can replicate much of its spirit (No pun intended).
+While I can't quite replicate the deck in EDH, I can replicate much of its spirit.
 This deck is based around everyone drawing an absurd amount of cards.
 I exploit the fact that in any game that I play this deck, things are going to get a little Weird.
 I play a fair number of counterspells and as many free counterspells as I can.
-Mana is an extremely limited resource in Kami games, so my curve is low and I don't play many activated abilities that cost money.
+Mana is an extremely limited resource in Kami games, so my curve is low and I don't play many activated abilities that cost mana.
 The board state changes frequently, so I try to play as many cards with an immediate effect on the game as possible.
-I haven't kept track, but this deck probably has the highest win-rate of any of my decks, because people love drawing cards and I'm usually never the biggest threat at the table.

 Azusa, Lost but Seeking

 This deck is possibly my favorite one.
 It's a sort of mono-green control deck.
 I play 66 lands, far more than most Azusa decks.
 My strategy is to get out as many lands as possible.
 Since most of my board position is my lands, I play nearly all the board wipe that I can get my hands on.
-My winning strategy is to either attack with a big creature or return Mindslaver each turn.
+My winning strategy is to either attack with a big creature or return Mindslaver every turn.
+I also have an infinite combo with Argothian Elder and Maze of Ith.
 There are a ton of subtle interactions that I really enjoy.
-I also avoid the Wasteland / Strip Mine strategy that a lot of Azusa decks use, since I don't find it very fun.
 I play a lot of artifacts and artifact creatures to interact with Inventors' Fair, Eye of Ugin, Buried Ruin, and Sequestered Stash.

 Shirei, Shizo's Caretaker